Repository Explorer

 You can also explore the existing objects in the repository.

-If you select the “Explorer” in the left window, you get a full list of all objects in the right side pane to select from.
+If you select the “Explorer” in the left window, you get a full list of all existing objects in the symbol pane to select from.

-From the right side pane you can reuse an object in your model by drag and dropping the object on the canvas.
+From the explorer view you can unfold/fold the different symbol types and reuse an object in your model by drag and dropping the object on the canvas.

 Connecting Existing Symbols